By Andrew Mackinnon

 the remaining resources processed, refined or produced in Australia.

-Australian Mining and Extraction should transfer the ownership of the thermal coal and metallurgical coal it extracts in Australia at prices which cover the costs of extraction of these resources on a not-for-profit basis to a publicly owned Australian federal government entity named “Australian Coal”, which is responsible for processing, distributing and selling thermal coal (for electricity generation) and metallurgical coal (for steel production) across the entirety of Australia, charging Australian citizens, Australian businesses and Australian not-for-profit entities for the thermal coal and metallurgical coal that it distributes and sells on not-for-profit bases (such as a publicly owned Australian federal government entity named “Australian Electricity”, which is responsible for generating, distributing and selling electricity across the entirety of Australia, charging Australian citizens, Australian businesses and Australian not-for-profit entities for the electricity that it generates, distributes and sells on a not-for-profit basis), as well as distributing and selling both thermal coal and metallurgical coal to other white countries around the world,
+Australian Mining and Extraction should transfer the ownership of the thermal coal and metallurgical coal it extracts in Australia at prices which cover the costs of extraction of these resources on a not-for-profit basis to a publicly owned Australian federal government entity named “Australian Coal”, which is responsible for processing, distributing and selling thermal coal (for coal-powered electricity generation) and metallurgical coal (for steel production) across the entirety of Australia, charging Australian citizens, Australian businesses, Australian not-for-profit entities, Australian federal government entities and Australian local government entities for the thermal coal and metallurgical coal that it distributes and sells on a not-for-profit basis (such as a publicly owned Australian federal government entity named “Australian Electricity”, which is responsible for generating, distributing and selling electricity across the entirety of Australia, charging Australian citizens, Australian businesses and Australian not-for-profit entities for the electricity that it generates, distributes and sells on a not-for-profit basis),

 including Ireland, Britain, Germany, Sweden, Canada and New Zealand,

-as exports on not-for-profit bases for the benefit of their white citizens, in order to promote solidarity among white citizens of white countries around the world in their hundreds of millions, as well as distributing and selling thermal coal, not metallurgical coal, subject to availability, to non-hostile, non-white countries around the world,
+for the benefit of their white citizens, in order to promote solidarity among white citizens of white countries around the world in their hundreds of millions,

 including Japan, the Republic of Korea, Taiwan, the Philippines, India, Sri Lanka, Nepal, Bangladesh, Bhutan, Thailand, Cambodia, Malaysia, Singapore, Indonesia, Timor-Leste, Papua New Guinea and other Pacific Island countries,

-as an export on a for-profit basis for the benefit of their non-white citizens, as well as Australian citizens.
+for the benefit of their non-white citizens, as well as Australian citizens.

 Coal should be used to generate electricity in Australia.